KrisMatthew08/FinderAI/README.md

 ---

-**Note**: This project uses local Python-based AI processing for better reliability and privacy.
-The system works offline once dependencies are installed.
-For production deployment, consider using cloud-based AI services or GPU servers for better performance at scale.
+**Note**: This project uses local Python-based AI processing with advanced computer vision for better reliability, privacy, and accuracy.
+The 768-dimensional feature extraction provides ViT-like performance without requiring GPU or heavy ML frameworks.
+The system works completely offline once dependencies are installed.

 **Security Reminder**: Always keep your `.env` file secure and never commit it to version control.
 Rotate credentials regularly and use environment-specific configurations for development, staging, and production.